 X-Ray Fluorescence ("XRF") sorting tests have been completed by Rados International at their test facility in Pretoria, South Africa.
 Mineralization at Lofdal is amenable to XRF sorting by analyzing for yttrium which is directly proportional to the concentration of the heavy rare earth mineral xenotime.
-Detailed calibration tests were carried out using 500 individual rock particles from Area 4 to determine the relationship between concentrations of yttrium as determined from a handheld XRF analyzer and the Rados XRF analyzer.
-Data was used to develop a final algorithm that will determine the efficiency of the technology to eliminate waste from run-of-mine ("ROM") prior to milling and to further upgrade the ROM by sorting at specific cut-off grades.
 Tests were carried out on three separate size fractions from 20 mm to 150 mm to determine the optimum size fraction for sorting.
 Results indicate that XRF sorting technology can provide significant upgrades to the ROM.

-X-Ray Transmission ("XRT") sorting tests have been completed by IMS Engineering at their test facility in Johannesburg, South Africa using a Steinert KSS LXT sorter which incorporates laser sensor technology with XRT.
+X-Ray Transmission ("XRT") sorting tests have been completed by TOMRA Hamburg and IMS Engineering Johannesburg, South Africa.
 Mineralization at Lofdal is amenable to XRT sorting by detection of higher density minerals which host the xenotime mineralization (predominantly carbonate minerals calcite, ankerite and dolomite).
 Sorting tests were carried out on three separate size fractions from 10 mm to 80 mm to determine the optimum size fraction for sorting.
-Results indicate that XRT sorting technology can provide significant upgrades to the ROM.
+Results indicate that XRT sorting technology can provide significant upgrades to the ROM by rejecting waste in form of albitite, muscovite and chlorite schists.
 These results will be used to determine the efficiencies of the sorting technology and to select the optimum particle size range for sorting based on outcomes for mass balance, grade and recoveries.